taykang/TodoApp/README.md

    npm start
    ```

-4.The frontend will run on http://localhost:3000 by default.
+4. The frontend will run on http://localhost:3000 by default.

 ## 🧪 Running Unit Tests (Backend)